awst-austria/qa4sm/docs/developers_guide.md

 You can access the webapp's admin panel you appending "admin/" to the URL, e.g. <http://127.0.0.1:8000/admin/>.
 There you can create more users by clicking "Add" next to the "Users" row.

-Depending the `LOG_FILE` in your `settings_conf.py` file, the webapp's logfile should be written to `valentina/valentina.log`.
+Depending the `LOG_FILE` in your `settings_conf.py` file, the webapp's logfile should be written to `valentina.log`.
 If you encounter problems, check this log and the command line output of the Django server.

 ### Integrated Development Envionment